-Andrew W. Lehren is a reporter at The New York Times, and has worked on a range of national, international, and investigative stories.
+Andrew W. Lehren is a senior editor on the NBC News investigations team.
+Previously, he spent almost 13 years as a reporter at The New York Times, working on a range of national, international, and investigative stories.

 He was one of the newspaper’s lead reporters analyzing the Wikileaks trove of diplomatic cables, Afghanistan and Iraq war logs, and Guantanamo detainee dossiers.
 Highlights from those stories were compiled into a bestselling book, “Open Secrets.”